bihalu/japp/README.md

 # Build japp from source
-You need .net8.0 sdk and git
+You need .net8.0 sdk git and podman
 Example for building japp on debian 12
 ```
 # install .net8.0 sdk -> see https://learn.microsoft.com/de-de/dotnet/core/install/linux-debian